ahmadjamalkta/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 At the beginning of the video, a red strip appears and moves from ``source`` to ``destination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`NetworkRouteVisualizer`.
+This strip is the standard OMNeT++ animation for packet transmissions and has nothing to do with :ned:`NetworkRouteVisualizer`.
 When the packet is received in whole by ``destination`` (the red strip disappears), an arrow is added by :ned:`NetworkRouteVisualizer` between the two hosts, indicating network path activity.
 The packet's name is also displayed on the arrow.
-The arrow fades out quickly, because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.
+The arrow fades out quickly because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.

-Note, however, that ARP traffic does not activate the visualization, because ARP packets do not pass through the network layer.
+Note, however, that ARP traffic does not activate the visualization because ARP packets do not pass through the network layer.

 Filtering Network Path Activity